Kwishiwashiyu/Customer-Mobile-Phone-Payment-Tracker-The-Royal-Mobile-Ledger-/README.md

-# 👑 The Royal Mobile Ledger: Customer Mobile Phone Payment Tracker
+# 👑 The Royal Phone Ledger: Customer Mobile Phone Payment Tracker

 A Python-based application using Tkinter for the GUI and MySQL (via XAMPP) for database management, designed to track mobile phone installment plans, payments, and overdue accounts within a feudal, medieval theme.